ripsawridge/site/contents/content/cma/2022/twin-lakes-i70.md

 {% image /cmaimages/2022/day68.jpg %}
 Only a short 11 miles today...turned around, sadly.

+{% image /cmaimages/2022/DSC04680.jpg %}
+In Herman Gulch, looking to the high country.

 In the morning, I paid 60 bucks for a ride to the Gray's peak exit on i70.
 I walked back west asking the highest for three miles or so, then finally crossed to the north side of this